OPENAIRINTERFACE/openairinterface5g/doc/FEATURE_SET.md

 **gNB X2AP**
 - Integration of X2AP messages and procedures for the exchanges with the eNB over X2 interface supporting the NSA setup according to 36.423 Rel.
 15
   - X2 setup with eNB
-  - Handling of SgNB Addition Request / Addition Request Acknowledge / Reconfiguration Complete
+  - Handling of SgNB Addition Request/Addition Request Acknowledge/Reconfiguration Complete

 **gNB NGAP**